restechnica/semverbot/README.md

 ### `sbot get version`

-Gets the current version, which is the latest `git` annotated tag.
+Gets the current version, which is the latest `git` annotated tag without any prefix.

 ### `sbot init`